bjankord/CSS-Coding-Standards/README.md

 States styles are things like media queries, :hover, :focus, etc., and JavaScript states.

-Include state styles that affect layout or module styles after the styles they are affecting.
+* Include state styles that after the styles they are affecting.
+* Prefix JavaScript states with `js-`
+* Prefer classes for JavaScript hooks compared to IDs or data-attributes.
+This allows them to be reusable, though still performant in querying the DOM.

-As for generic states like, `is-hidden`, include these in a **State section** following your **Modules section** in your stylesheet.
+As for generic states like, `js-is-hidden`, include these in a **State section** following your **Modules section** in your stylesheet.

 ## Comments